andre1p/AWUG1/README.md

 To start a json server:
 json-server db.json
 Or choose a port server:
-json-server --port 4000 --watch db.json
+json-server --port 4000 --watch -600 delay db.json
+(Port for different server, watch to keep updated and delay to get a little delay with the connection)

 ALT+Z

 npm install axios (to frontend) npm install react-router-dom (to frontend)

+ctrl+space (to see what is needed and what is optional)